gohenry alternatives: A list of prepaid cards for kids

 If you want the banking-style element of Rooster Money you’ll need to order its prepaid card, which comes with the usual parental account and spending control features.
 This payment card links up with the app, although your child has to be 8 years old to use the card.

-Fees for using Rooster Money vary from a free basic version of the app to a full subscription complete with a prepaid card and no spending or ATM fees, costing £19.99 a year.
+Fees for using Rooster Money vary from a free basic version of the app to a full subscription complete with a prepaid card and no spending or ATM fees, costing £1.99 a month.
+For NatWest Group customers, the card is free.
+You can compare NatWest current accounts here.

 To view the specific features and fee plans on offer, visit our Rooster Money review page.